tylerneylon/EmilyBlaster/readme.md

   and then I edited them.
 Thanks, Flux.
 * I used a font called [Dogica](https://www.dafont.com/dogica.font) by Roberto Mocci, who made the font available for anyone to use.
-Sadie might say that Roberto's a real mensch (which is good, if there's any doubt).
+* I used another font called [Alagard](https://www.dafont.com/alagard.font) by Hewett Tsoi, who made the font available for anyone to use.